ProgressNS/sidekick-docs/user-guide/code-signing/code-signing-for-ios/code-signing-assistance.md

 1. When prompted, provide a password for the newly created certificate.
 Click on **Set Password**.
 1. Close the **Manage iOS Provisioning and Certificates** dialog.
 1. Select **Run on Device** to build and deploy your app on the device.

+## Next Steps

+Now that you have created a temporary development certificate and provisioning profile, you can [Deploy and Test Your App on a Connected Device]({% slug deploy-on-device %}).